What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 - L5 — Assumption: Stated assumption with rationale, flagged for client validation

-Check 6: Big 4 Formatting Standards
+Check 6: Top-Tier Formatting Standards

 - 3-Layer Reading Model: Every deliverable supports three reading depths — 5-minute executive scan, 15-minute management review, and 45-minute deep read